 Window Decorations Show or hide the window decorations.
-For details on window decorations, see Show Window Decorations (on page 152).
+For details on window decorations, see Show Window Decorations (on page 155).
 Show Menu Bar Show or hide the menu bar.

-Start in Full- Screen Mode Enable or disable full-screen mode for console sessions.
+Start in Full-Screen Mode Enable or disable full-screen mode for console sessions.
 For SSH and Serial, the hot key for full screen is F11.
-To exit full-screen mode, press Ctrl + Alt + F.

 Console Size Select the preferred console size.
 Serial Client size may not be accurate.